5 Easy Tips to Help Prevent a Fall

 2. Do strength and balance exercises.

 Try exercises that make your legs stronger and improve your balance, such as tai chi and yoga.
 Try these exercise suggestions designed specifically for people ages 65 and older.
-You can also take free virtual fitness classes offered through Your Blue Store.
+You can also take free virtual fitness classes offered through the Your Blue Store Studio Facebook group or sign up for an in-person fitness class at Your Blue Store.

 3. Have your eyes checked.